denten-books/plain-text/3-format.md

 discarded in reproduction.
 They are not seen as meaningful for the understanding of a text.

-In the case of a canonical text---Shakespeare's *King Lear*, for example--- "format" belongs neither wholly to its physical medium (pixel or paper) nor to the ideational content of the work.
-Rather, it lies somewhere between the two
+Format belongs neither wholly to a text's physical medium (pixel or paper) nor to the ideational content of the work.
+Rather, it lies somewhere between the two worlds: in the shape of the letters, in the structure of the narrative, and in the patterns of stress and intonation of the spoken word.
+We do not quite know which of these elements belong to the content of the play and which are linked to the contingent material artifacts of the printing or staging
-worlds: in the shape of the letters, in the structure of the narrative, and in the patterns of stress and intonation of the spoken word.
-We do not quite know which of these elements belong to the content of the play and which are linked to the contingent material artifacts of the printing or staging process: the way the fonts look, for example, or the way lines break on the page.
+process: the way the fonts look, for example, or the way lines break on the page.
 Some matters of format matter to readers (line breaks in poetry), while others usually do not (font kerning).
 Textual criticism reminds the literary theorist of the transition that happens between literary texts and literary works.
 It is always a fraught process, because a theorist's abstract beliefs must always be weighed against the material affordances of a concrete textual witness.
 A word or comma omitted, a forgotten line, cannot ever become a part of the meaning making processes.
 Format stands at the gates of hermeneutics.

 [^ln3-remind]: See for example @shillingsburg_being_2006;
 @greetham_textual_1989.